About my blog

 CLL is the acronym for Chronic Lymphocytic Leukaemia.
 CLL is the most common cancer of the blood.
 However, unlike many other leukaemias, CLL is incurable.
 Innovative research is desperately needed to provide treatments which are more effective than the derivatives of chemical warfare agents currently in use.
 Research however costs money.

-I am going to attempt to walk from John o'Groats in the north east of Scotland to Land's End in the south west of England.
+In 2009 I walked from John o'Groats in the north east of Scotland to Land's End in the south west of England.
 Hence the acronym JOGLE.
-I estimate the total distance covered will be slightly over 1000 miles.
-The purpose of my walk is to make more people aware of this insidious disease and to encourage them to sponsor me by donating to the research groups I am supporting.
+The purpose of my walk was to make more people aware of this insidious disease and to encourage them to sponsor me by donating to the research groups I was supporting.
+It was a most enjoyable experience and I met some wonderful people.
+Together we raised over 2000 pounds for the cause.
+Thank you everyone!

 Please feel free to pass on the details of this site to anyone you think may be interested.
 The link is www.cancerwalker.com